 Mold in the basement is not good to see, but it can cause more problems.
-It’s a serious health threat that might even force you to become a victim of asthma or allergies, and it can weaken the structural integrity of your house.
+These are serious health risks that might even force you to become a victim of asthma or allergies, and they can weaken the structural integrity of your house.
 You are already in a daze if you have spotted black patches or musty odors within your basement walls.
 The good news?
 You can remove mold in the basement independently with a step-by-step plan and the right equipment.
 Here’s a simple DIY plan to remove mold from your basement.
 Follow these steps to keep your basement mold-free.

 Causes Of Basement Mold